teymour-aldridge/pseudocompiler_old/README.md

 A compiler for pseudocode, based on the [OCR specification](https://https://www.ocr.org.uk/Images/202654-pseudocode-guide.pdf) [[backup link](https://web.archive.org/web/20200118155656/https://www.ocr.org.uk/Images/202654-pseudocode-guide.pdf)].

 ## Scope of work
+1. Web interface
     1. > Turn pseudocode into Javascript code.
+    2. > Build a web interface (using the Javascript `eval` statement and wasm to execute code on the fly).
+        1. Allow users to compile code
+        2. Allow users to set up test cases
+        3. Allow users to share code
+            1. Dynamic URLs generated using compression
+            2. Allow users to share test cases
+            3. Allow users to share finished code
 2. > Turn pseudocode into LLVM IR.

 Please note that this compiler comes with **no warranty**.